TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 # **Teamwork Contract**

 **Team X**
-**Team Members:** [List all student names here]
+**Team Members:** Jackson Taylor, Blake Hudson, Jack Bender, Kenneth Creamer, Nolan Magee
 *Electrical and Computer Engineering Department*
 *Tennessee Technological University*

-The following are suggestions for items to include in your team contract.
-You get to customize this document as you see fit.
-Note that your final contract, must be approved by your instructor.

 ## **Introduction**

-*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team X. By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*
+*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team 6.
+By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*

 ## **Team Expectations**